 Professor of Classics , King's College London

-Edith Hall is professor in the Department of Classics and Centre for Hellenic Studies at King’s College London.
-She has published more than 20 books, broadcasts frequently on radio and television, and publishes widely in mainstream and academic journals and newspapers.
-Her latest book is Aristotle’s Way (2018).
+Edith Hall is professor of Classics at Durham University.
+She has published more than 30 books, broadcasts frequently on radio and television, and publishes widely in mainstream and academic journals and newspapers.
+Her latest books are Tony Harrison: Poet of Radical Classicism (2021), A People’s History of Classics (2020) and Aristotle’s Way (2018).

 Meaning and the good life